-The Associated Presbyterian Churches is a confessional denomination whose system of doctrine is summed up in the Westminster Confession of Faith.
+The Associated Presbyterian Churches is a confessional church whose doctrine is summed up in the Westminster Confession of Faith.
+Our ministers and elders subscribe to that confession because it is biblical.
 We confess that the Scriptures of both the Old and the New Testaments have been given by God to His Church by inspiration and that they are the sufficient and only infallible rule of faith and practice and arbitrator of all of all controversies with respect to our Most Holy Faith in the Lord Jesus Christ.
 In agreement with the Scripture as the basis of all true churches, we identify our theology as being catholic, evangelical and reformed.

 Our theology is “catholic” in the sense that it reaffirms the doctrines of the historic Christian Faith which spans across generational, geographical, language or racial boundaries.
 Thus, we take seriously the apostolic admonition recorded for us in Jude 3 to “contend for the faith that was once for all delivered to the saints.”